Silversmiths Directory & Sterling Marks

 Greenleaf & Crosby

-Originally founded as Greenleaf & Co. in 1880 by Damon Greenleaf and John W. Pomeroy and succeeded by Greenleaf & Crosby in 1888.
+Originally founded by Damon Greenleaf in 1867.
+John W. Pomeroy became a partner in 1881 to become Greenleaf & Co. which was succeeded by Greenleaf & Crosby in 1887.
 Primarily a jeweler, made souvenir spoons in the 1890s to 1920s.
+Had branches in St. Augustine and Miami, FL, and Hot Springs, VA.

 David Greenleaf, Jr. (b.
 1765 d.
 1835)